Azure/acr/docs/virtual-network/container-registry-vnet.md

 ---
 title: Deploy an Azure container registry into a virtual network
-description: Deploy an Azure container registry to an Azure virtual network to restrict access to networked resources.
+description: Restrict access to an Azure container registry from resources in an Azure virtual network or from public IP address ranges.
 services: container-registry
 author: dlepow

 ms.service: container-registry
 ms.topic: article
-ms.date: 01/08/2019
+ms.date: 01/28/2019
 ms.author: danlep
 ---

-# Deploy an Azure container registry in an Azure virtual network
+# Restrict access to an Azure container registry using an Azure virtual network or firewall rules

 [Azure Virtual Network](https://docs.microsoft.com/azure/virtual-network/virtual-networks-overview) provides secure, private networking including filtering, routing, and peering for your Azure and on-premises resources.
 By deploying your private Azure container registry into an Azure virtual network, you can ensure that only resources in the virtual network are able to access the registry.

 For example, use a virtual network to permit Azure resources such as an [Azure Kubernetes Service](https://docs.microsoft.com/azure/aks/intro-kubernetes) cluster or Azure [virtual machine](https://docs.microsoft.com/azure/virtual-machines/linux/overview) configured as a Docker host to securely access the container registry without crossing a network boundary.

+You can also configure firewall rules to allow access to a container registry only from specific public internet IP address ranges.
+This configuration grants access to the registry from specific internet-based services and on-premises networks and blocks general internet traffic.

 > [!IMPORTANT]
 > This feature is currently in preview, and some [limitations apply](#preview-limitations).
 Previews are made available to you on the condition that you agree to the [supplemental terms of use][terms-of-use].
 Some aspects of this feature may change prior to general availability (GA).